Natlismtsemeli Monastery

 The monastery consists of numerous cave temples and a central church.
-There is also a smaller church south of the main one.
+There is also a smaller church south of the main church.
 The interiors of the church date from the 12th century.

 History

-The foundations of the Natlismtsemeli monastery, located 12 km west of the David Gareja plateau, were laid by Luciane, a student of David Gareja at the end of the 7th century, according to the church's tradition.
+The foundations of the Natlismtsemeli Monastery, located 12 km west of the David Gareja plateau, were laid by Luciane, a student of David of Gareji at the end of the 7th century, according to the church's tradition.

 Architectural features

 The complex consists of numerous cave temples and a central church.
 The central church stands out for its extraordinary height.
 The iconography of the main church dates back to the 18th century.

 There is a smaller church south of the main church.
-To reach that church it is necessary to climb the rock.
+To reach that church, it is necessary to climb the rock.
 There is also a tall bell tower and rooms for the monks located in front of that church.
 The interiors date from the twelfth century.

 Fragments of the painted decorations during the first half of the 12th century can be seen inside the church.